-Although the Online Compiler is no longer accessible, you can still import all your projects to Keil Studio in one go.
-See the Import Mbed projects or standalone libraries from your Mbed Online Compiler workspace page.
+Although the Mbed Online Compiler is no longer accessible, you can still import all your projects to Keil Studio Cloud in one go.
+See Import Mbed projects or standalone libraries from your Mbed Online Compiler workspace.

-There are many other ways to get started with Mbed projects in Keil Studio.
-Check all the options on the Create, import or clone an Mbed project or a standalone library page.
-If you want to start from an example project shipped with Keil Studio, you can check the Get started with an Mbed OS Blinky example tutorial.
+There are many other ways to get started with Mbed projects in Keil Studio Cloud.
+Check all the options in Create, import or clone an Mbed project or a standalone library.
+If you want to start from an example project shipped with Keil Studio Cloud, you can check the Get started with an Mbed OS Blinky example tutorial.